Origin·

 Afternoon: 12PM–4PM

-As the day progresses, testosterone levels begin to normalize.
+As the day progresses, testosterone levels begin to normalise.
 Energy can start to dip slightly while cortisol, the stress hormone, may rise.
 However, cognitive performance generally remains stable until the later part of the afternoon.

 Optimal activities: Light-to-moderate work, meetings, problem-solving, and lighter exercise if not done in the morning.